 (H) Honors - Awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course for 500-level and 600-level courses (or as otherwise specified in the course syllabus).
-Awarded to students who attain a minimum COMAT standard score of 115 and a minimum Overall Student Performance Evaluation Score of 6 in 700-level courses (or as otherwise specified in the course syllabus).
+Awarded to students who attain a minimum COMAT standard score of 113 and an Overall Student Performance Evaluation Score of 4 in 700-level clerkship courses and in the 800-level Emergency Medicine clerkship course (or as otherwise specified in the course syllabus).

-(HP) High Pass - Awarded to students who attain a COMAT standard score between 110 and 114 and a minimum Overall Student Performance Evaluation of 6 in 700-level clerkship courses (or as otherwise specified in the course syllabus).
+(HP) High Pass - Awarded to students who attain a COMAT standard score of 108 to 112 and a minimum Overall Student Performance Evaluation score of 3 OR to students who attain a COMAT standard score of 113 or higher and an Overall Student Performance Evaluation score of 3 in 700-level clerkship courses and in the 800-level Emergency Medicine clerkship course (or as otherwise specified in the course syllabus).